machanism-org/machai/ghostwriter/src/site/markdown/act.md

 - For each act, create a section that includes:
   - The act's name.
   - A clear, concise description of the act's purpose and when it should be used.
-- The act name or interactive command: `exit` is reserved for terminating a process.
 - Describe the usage of placeholder variables, which should be used in the ${...} format.
   Placeholders of this type are intended for dynamic substitution by functional tools at runtime.
   The LLM must not alter, resolve, or modify these placeholders in any way.